max-programming/meme-builder/README.md

 4. Preview your meme and make any necessary adjustments.
 5. Download the resulting meme to your device.
 6. Share the meme on social media if desired.

-## Support

-If you encounter any issues with the app, please contact our support team at support@memebuilderapp.com.